 Maths and Stat

 Health is a huge factor in your success as a student and as a human.
 It is really important that you find a balance.
 Be it mental, physical, social, sexual or financial, poor health in any area of your life will eventually seeps in to every other facet.
 The university has an abundance of resources here.
-Your first step is to contact a Student Support Advisor, they’re an amazing team of people who can help you with all sorts of issues.
-Being a student at UON gives you access to mental health services, disability support, a GP, indigenous and foreign student support, an LGTBI network, clubs and societies, a gym with links to sporting clubs, dieticians, financial aid, free legal advice, you name it.
+Your first step is to contact a Student Progress Advisor, they’re an amazing team of people who can help you with all sorts of issues.
+Being a student at this University gives you access to mental health services, disability support, a GP, Indigenous and International student support, an LGBTQIA =+ network, clubs and societies, a gym with links to sporting clubs, dieticians, financial aid, free legal advice, you name it.
 If you’re having an issue with the university itself, perhaps you feel you are being treated inequitably, victimised or harassed by a member of staff you can find an advocate to help you.

 Remember, failure is verb not a noun, and you are now part of an enormous network of professionals and volunteers who want you to succeed and thrive.

 Chin up, and good luck.

 4 thoughts on “Bouncing back from a bad mark: Part B”